zarusz/SlimCluster/README.md

 ## Architecture

-- The service references SlimCluser NuGet packages and configures MSDI.
+- The service references SlimCluster NuGet packages and configures MSDI.
 - Nodes (service instances) are communicating over UDP/IP and exchange protocol messages (SWIM and Raft).
 - Cluster membership (nodes that form the cluster) is managed (SWIM).
 - Cluster leader is elected at the beginning and in the event of failure (Raft).
-- Logs (commands that chage state machine state) are replicated from leader to followers (Raft).
+- Logs (commands that change state machine state) are replicated from leader to followers (Raft).
 - State Machine in each Node gets logs (commands) applied which have been replicated to majority of nodes (Raft).
 - Clients interact with the Cluster (state mutating operations are executed to Leader or Followers for reads) - depends on the use case.